-- 4.1.3 Careful cleaning of environmental surfaces is effective in removing many contaminants from surfaces. - 4.1.4 A schedule for cleaning and maintaining ducts, fans, and air conditioning systems should be established and implemented in collaboration with appropriate departments e.g. housekeeping, maintenance. - 4.1.5 An education program for housekeeping staff should be implemented to facilitate understanding of the effective methods of cleaning and disinfection. - 4.1.6 Damp rather than dry dusting or sweeping should be performed whenever possible.
-Any dry cleaning should be done carefully with a chemically treated dry mop or vacuum cleaner (equipped with exhaust filter) rather than a broom. - 4.1.7 Vacuum cleaners should be used on carpeted areas.
-Expelled air from vacuum cleaners should be filtered to prevent the spread of dust in the air from unclean surfaces. - 4.1.8 During wet cleaning, cleaning solutions and the tools with which they are applied soon become contaminated.
+- 4.1.7 Damp rather than dry dusting or sweeping should be performed whenever possible.
+Any dry cleaning should be done carefully with a chemically treated dry mop or vacuum cleaner (equipped with exhaust filter) rather than a broom. - 4.1.8 Vacuum cleaners should be used on carpeted areas.
+Expelled air from vacuum cleaners should be filtered to prevent the spread of dust in the air from unclean surfaces. - 4.1.9 During wet cleaning, cleaning solutions and the tools with which they are applied soon become contaminated.
 Therefore, a routine should be adopted that does not redistribute microorganisms.
-This may be accomplished by cleaning less heavily contaminated areas first and changing cleaning solutions and cloths/mops frequently. - 4.1.9 Wet mopping is most commonly done with a double-bucket technique (one bucket for cleaning with disinfectant and another bucket for rinsing), which extends the life of the solution because fewer changes are required.
-When a single bucket is used, the solution must be changed more frequently because of increased contamination. - 4.1.10 Tools used for cleaning and disinfecting must be cleaned and dried between uses. - 4.1.11 Mop heads used in areas of great activity should be laundered daily.
+This may be accomplished by cleaning less heavily contaminated areas first and changing cleaning solutions and cloths/mops frequently. - 4.1.10 Wet mopping is most commonly done with a double-bucket technique (one bucket for cleaning with disinfectant and another bucket for rinsing), which extends the life of the solution because fewer changes are required.
+When a single bucket is used, the solution must be changed more frequently because of increased contamination. - 4.1.11 Tools used for cleaning and disinfecting must be cleaned and dried between uses. - 4.1.12 Mop heads used in areas of great activity should be laundered daily.

 Mop heads used in areas of lesser contamination should be laundered at a set interval.
-All washed mop heads must be dried thoroughly before storage.

-- 4.1.12 A detergent is an acceptable cleaning agent for surface cleaning in most areas. - 4.1.13 Cleaning and disinfecting agents must be mixed and used according to the manufacturers' recommendations.
-If an automatic dilution station is used, testing of dilution accuracy should be done according to manufacturer's recommendations. - 4.1.14 Protective equipment, household utility gloves or disposable procedure gloves should be worn during cleaning and disinfecting procedures.
-Manufacturers' directions should be followed for product use to ensure safe handling practices.
+All washed mop heads must be dried thoroughly before storage. - 4.1.13 A detergent is an acceptable cleaning agent for surface cleaning in most areas. - 4.1.14 Cleaning and disinfecting agents must be mixed and used according to the manufacturers' recommendations.
+If an automatic dilution station is used, testing and documentation of dilution accuracy should be done according to manufacturer's recommendations. - 4.1.15 Protective equipment including gloves should be worn during cleaning and disinfecting procedures per manufacturers' directions and the product's Material Safety Data Sheet (MSDS) to ensure safe handling practices.